unisonweb/unison/unison-src/transcripts/errors/ucm-hide-errors-out.output.md

 🛑

-The transcript failed due to an error while running the stanza above.
+The transcript failed due to an error encountered in the stanza above.